MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticAppHealthApplicationPerformance.md

 ```

 ### -BodyParameter
-The user experience analytics applicaiton performance entity contains app performance details.
+The user experience analytics application performance entity contains app performance details.
-To construct, see NOTES section for BODYPARAMETER properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUserExperienceAnalyticsAppHealthApplicationPerformance